Basic course information

 Preparation

 • Install Python and Visual Studio Code before week 2.
-Follow the instructions of Python support https://pythonsupport.dtu.dk/install/python.html
+Follow the instructions of Python support https://pythonsupport.dtu.dk/install/python.html, including the troubleshooting process.

-• Prepare by reading the relevant chapters in the book each week and try to solve the exercises.
+• Prepare by reading the relevant chapters in the book each week and try to solve the exercises before comming to class.

 Reading Material